GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ### Expose the application to the internet

 To make the application accessible from the internet, we need to create an Ingress resource.
-The Ingress will route traffic to the application and terminate SSL connections.
+An Ingress resource manages external access to the services in a Kubernetes cluster, typically HTTP.
+It provides load balancing, SSL termination, and name-based virtual hosting.

 First, create a static IP address for the Ingress: